-The Corporation for National and Community Service (Corporation) awards Foster Grandparent and Senior Companion program grants only to State and local public agencies, private nonprofit organizations, and Indian tribes that have the capability to administer such grants.
+The Corporation for National and Community Service (CNCS) awards Foster Grandparent Program grants and Senior Companion Program grants only to State and local public agencies, private nonprofit organizations, and Indian tribes that have the capability to administer such grants.
 These sponsors are legally responsible for all programmatic and fiscal aspects of the project, and may not delegate or contract this responsibility to another entity.
 Consequently, the program has no subrecipients (42 USC 5011(a) and 5013(a); 45 CFR sections 2551.22 and 2552.22).

-In both programs, participants aged 55 (or 60 prior to October 1, 2009) and older serve from 15 to 40 hours per week and, if they meet income eligibility requirements, receive small non-taxable cash stipends and other direct benefits to help offset the costs of serving.
+In both programs, participants age 55 and older (or 60 and older prior to October 1, 2009) serve from 15 to 40 hours per week and, if they meet income eligibility requirements, receive small non-taxable cash stipends and other direct benefits to help offset the costs of serving.
 In addition, participants who do not meet the income eligibility requirements may serve as non-stipended Foster Grandparents or Senior Companions.
 Those participants receive all direct benefits, other than the stipend, to offset the costs of serving (42 USC 5011(a) and (d) and 5013(a) and (b); 45 CFR part 2551, subpart J and 45 CFR part 2552, subpart J).

-Prospective sponsors submit applications for Foster Grandparent or Senior Companion grants to the Corporation, which reviews them and makes final funding decisions (45 CFR sections 2551.91 and 2552.91).
+Prospective sponsors submit applications to CNCS for Foster Grandparent or Senior Companion grants, and CNCS reviews them and makes final funding decisions (45 CFR sections 2551.91 and 2552.91).